 Here are the four pillars of CASB:

-• Visibility: Monitoring and watching resource usage provides the visibility needed to detect suspicious behavior.
+1. Visibility: Monitoring and watching resource usage provides the visibility needed to detect suspicious behavior.
 Administrators must be aware of all data stored on the network and the devices used to access it.
 A CASB enables administrators to detect suspicious access requests, uploaded malicious files, and security vulnerabilities from poor access controls.
 It allows administrators to train users on the best security policies for shared resources.
-A CASB also provides visibility into potentially unauthorized connected devices like shadow IT and discovers data administrators may have overlooked.
-Instead of allowing users to upload data to unauthorized locations, a CASB blocks access to third-party locations and alerts administrators of the unusual activity.

-• Compliance: Compliance regulations oversee many cybersecurity factors necessary to protect cloud data.
+2. Compliance: Compliance regulations oversee many cybersecurity factors required to protect cloud data.
 Non-compliant organizations can suffer hefty fines, so a CASB ensures that organizations have the necessary access tools and monitoring to achieve compliance.
 A CASB ensures that stored cloud data is encrypted to comply with the latest regulatory standards.
-In addition, a CASB’s visibility and cybersecurity controls help keep the organization compliant with various regulations such as HIPAA, SOX, PCI-DSS, PHI, and more.

-• Data Security: Sensitive data such as customer information, intellectual property, and secrets might be stored in the cloud.
+3. Data Security: Sensitive data such as customer information, intellectual property, and secrets might be stored in the cloud.
 The primary pillar is the security offered, including access controls, encryption, tokenized data, permission management, data discovery, and remediation.
 Monitoring and logging are components of a CASB’s functionality.
 The CASB blocks access to data based on various user attributes like IP address, browser, operating system, device, and location.
-By using a combination of device attributes, a CASB lowers the possibility of false positives and improves accuracy.

 Why You Need CASB